No-Churn Chocolate Peanut Butter Ice Cream is a sweet, rich and creamy ice cream that doesn’t require an ice cream maker!

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 Ever since I bought my ice cream maker years ago, I’ve been experimenting and making ALL the frozen treats each summer.
 The possibilities are endless!

 Sometimes we use the ice cream maker to freeze sorbet, like this amazing pineapple sorbet.
 But sometimes, we don’t want to pull out the ice cream maker, or we didn’t stick it in the freezer ahead of time, or we just want something a little easier.

 In those cases, I love making no-churn ice cream.
-For instance, this no-churn cookies and cream ice cream is one of our family’s absolute favorites, and it doesn’t last long around here.
+For instance, this no-churn cookies and cream ice cream, cake batter ice cream, lemon ice cream, orange creamsicle ice cream, and no-churn pistachio ice cream are some of our family’s absolute favorites, and they don’t last long around here.

 One of the great things about no-churn ice cream is that a simple 2-ingredient base can be transformed into lots of different flavors and varieties.
 You can also use different mix-ins to change things up.

 No matter the variety, it ends up being a delightfully creamy ice cream, almost like a custard but without the fuss of adding eggs.